smcalilly/notes-and-resources/README.md

+# Learning Notes
+Repo where I put some learning notes.

 # Learning Leaflet
 These are some investment time artifacts for DataMade.
 I learned how to do some basic stuff with Leaflet.